Planning-nl/vugel-docs/docs/README.md

 | `margin-bottom` | `number` | `margin-bottom` | |
 | `margin-right` | `number` | `margin-right` | |

+> Notice that nodes with the `visibile` property set to `false` are ignored in the layout.
+In contrast, nodes that have
+>`visibile` on `true`, but the `alpha` property set to `0` still take up space.

 ### Layout skipping
 The `skip-in-layout` property can be used to **skip** the node while layouting.
-This can be handy in combination with vue component slots.
-By setting `skipInLayout` to true on the nodes between the component root and the slot itself, you could layout the slot children as if they were immediate children of the component.
+It's pretty advanced and usually you won't need it.
+It can be handy in combination with vue component slots.
+By setting `skip-in-layout` to true on the nodes between the component root and the slot itself, you could layout the slot children as if they were immediate children of the component.

 In this mode, flexbox behaves as if this skipped node was replaced by it's own children.
 This means that if the node itself was a flex item of a flex container, it's children will now become flex items of that flex container.